MCSO Logo

 • Hail or heavy rain followed by either dead calm or a fast, intense wind shift.
 Many tornadoes are wrapped in heavy precipitation and can't be seen.

-• Day or night- Loud, continuous roar or rumble, which doesn’t fade in a few seconds like thunder.
+• Day or night: Loud, continuous roar or rumble that doesn't fade in a few seconds like thunder.

-• Night- Small bright, blue, green to white slashes at ground level near a thunderstorm. (this is opposed to the silvery lightning up in the clouds).
-These flashes mean power lines are being snapped by very strong wind and may be a tornado.
+• Night: Small bright, blue, green, or white flashes at ground level near a thunderstorm (as opposed to silvery lightning up in the clouds).
+These flashes mean power lines are being snapped by very strong wind and may indicate a tornado.

-• Night- persistent lowering from the cloud base, illuminated or silhouetted by lightning, especially if it ion the ground or there is a blue-green-white power flash underneath.
+• Night: Persistent lowering from the cloud base, illuminated or silhouetted by lightning — especially if it touches the ground or there is a blue-green-white power flash underneath.

 EF0